rahul1368/godaddy-github-repo-viewer/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### App features

+I have created 2 pages (repo list & repo details) with limited functionalities due to time constraints.

+If I get more time I could see many improvements that I can do:

+1. First of all I can create more react components to show all the extra info that is coming from the APIs and is not being shown currently due to time constrained.
+2. I can create many popover components to show the details, so that when user hovers on some section of the app, the details open up in the popover.

+3. Of course I can improve the UI to increase the UX if i get more time to work on this.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**